openaps/docs/docs/docs/walkthrough/phase-4/ifttt-integration.md

 ![IFTTT Today View](../../Images/IFTTT_today.PNG)

+If you end up with more than four IFTTT widgets, they will appear in reverse-order of when they were created...which may not be the same as you'd prefer them to appear on your widget bar.
+If you'd like to reorder them:

+  * go into your iPhone's IFTTT app
+  * click on My Applets
+  * click on the gear icon in upper left of screen
+  * click on Widgets
+  * click on the pencil icon in upper right of screen
+  * click and hold the three lines that appear on the right side of the widget that you want to move.
+Drag the widget to the order in the list that you'd like it to appear in your widget quickscreen.

 ## ThisButton for the Pebble Watch - pictured at the very top of this page

 * Load the ThisButton app from the Pebble Store.